AnonAuthorAI/KDD23_Paper275/Rebuttal.md

 ### Weakness #1: GraphSMOTE & GraphENS results in Figure 1

 Thank you for your valuable suggestion.
-There is no doubt that other IGL baselines such as GraphSMOTE and GraphENS can alleviate the long-tail problem since they can oversample the labeled nodes of minority classes and make them more robust to the challenges in message-passing.
-We have run the GraphSMOTE and GraphENS under the same setting as in Figure 1: [Fig-GraphENS-Ambivalent](https://anonymous.4open.science/r/KDD23_Paper275-E66D/pics/mp_ambivalent_gens.png), [Fig-GraphENS-Distant](https://anonymous.4open.science/r/KDD23_Paper275-E66D/pics/mp_distant_gens.png), [Fig-GraphSMOTE-Ambivalent](https://anonymous.4open.science/r/KDD23_Paper275-E66D/pics/mp_ambivalent_gsmote.png), [Fig-GraphSMOTE-Distant](https://anonymous.4open.science/r/KDD23_Paper275-E66D/pics/mp_distant_gsmote.png).
+The reviewer is right in that other IGL baselines such as GraphSMOTE and GraphENS can alleviate the long-tail problem since they can oversample the labeled nodes of minority classes and make them more robust to the challenges in message-passing.
+Following reviewer's suggestion, we have run the GraphSMOTE and GraphENS under the same setting as in Figure 1: [Fig-GraphENS-Ambivalent](https://anonymous.4open.science/r/KDD23_Paper275-E66D/pics/mp_ambivalent_gens.png), [Fig-GraphENS-Distant](https://anonymous.4open.science/r/KDD23_Paper275-E66D/pics/mp_distant_gens.png), [Fig-GraphSMOTE-Ambivalent](https://anonymous.4open.science/r/KDD23_Paper275-E66D/pics/mp_ambivalent_gsmote.png), [Fig-GraphSMOTE-Distant](https://anonymous.4open.science/r/KDD23_Paper275-E66D/pics/mp_distant_gsmote.png).

 Compared with the naive GCN without any IGL techniques, the gap between the minority class and majority class curves shrinks but still exists, and the gap is still non-neglectable.
 We also notice that compared to GraphSMOTE, GraphENS usually yields a smaller gap.
-This observation is in line with our findings that GraphENS has a lower accuracy disparity across different classes than other baselines.
-However, the gap can be further reduced using GBA, as detailed in Appendix A2.2 and Table 6.
+This observation is in line with our findings that GraphENS has a smaller accuracy disparity across different classes than other baselines.
+On top of that, the gap can be further reduced using the proposed GBA, as detailed in Appendix A2.2 and Table 6.

 ### Weakness #2: Effectiveness of ambivalent and distant message-passing

-We are sorry for any confusion that may have arisen.
 We wish to clarify that **we neither consider nor claim that ambivalent and distant message-passing constitute our technical contribution**.
-Rather, they represent the challenges that inherently exist in graph learning tasks and have been extensively discussed in previous works aimed at addressing heterophilic graphs and long-distance propagation.

-Our contributions are:
+Our key contributions are:

 - We propose to address the issue of Imbalanced Graph Learning (IGL) through a topology-centric lens.
 To tackle the node-level class imbalance via topological manipulations, we explore the role of topology structure in the context of IGL, which has received limited attention in prior literature.
 - Our investigation reveals that ambivalent and distant message-passing can greatly amplify the bias resulting from class imbalance.
-While extensive research has been conducted on both of these challenges separately, no prior work has explicitly examined their relationship and interaction with the class imbalance issue.
+While prior research has been conducted on both of these challenges separately, no prior work has explicitly examined their relationship and interaction with the class imbalance issue.
 - Based on our findings, we have developed a lightweight, efficient, and versatile augmentation technique called GBA to mitigate ambivalent and distant message-passing in IGL.
 This technique is compatible with existing imbalanced graph learning techniques and can be used to further enhance their performance.
-- Extensive experiments validate the effectiveness of GBA in addressing class imbalance, resulting in consistent and significant gains in various real-world IGL tasks in terms of classificaiton performance (Table 2 & 3 & 7 & 8 & 9 & 10) and reducing class accuracy disparity (Table 6 & 8).
+- Extensive experiments validate the effectiveness of GBA in addressing class imbalance, resulting in consistent and significant gains in various real-world IGL tasks in terms of classificaiton performance (Tables 2 & 3 & 7 & 8 & 9 & 10) and reducing class accuracy disparity (Tables 6 & 8).

 In Appendix 2.1 and Fig. 6, we provide a detailed discussion of the effectiveness of GBA in mitigating the influence of ambivalent and distant message-passing.
-Our results demonstrate that GBA can effectively alleviate the negative impact of these challenges in IGL, thereby enabling GNN models to achieve better prediction performance on minority classes.
+Our results demonstrate that GBA can effectively alleviate the negative impact of these challenges in IGL, thereby enabling GNN models to achieve much better prediction performance on minority classes.

 ### Weakness #3: Relationship with TAM

 Thank you for bringing this to our attention.
-In TAM, the authors demonstrate that "a significantly high false positive ratio appears around minor nodes that have higher connectivity with major nodes".
+In TAM, the authors demonstrate that ``a significantly high false positive ratio appears around minor nodes that have higher connectivity with major nodes".
 While this is conceptually similar to the challenge of ambivalent message-passing, there are several key differences between TAM and our work:

 - **Problem Scope**: TAM does not consider the influence of distant message-passing in IGL, which is non-negligible in practice, as demonstrated in Fig. 1(b).
 In contrast, our work examines the joint effect of both ambivalent and distant message-passing.
 This difference in scope also results in varying empirical performance, as further discussed in the following response.
 - **Technical Solution**: TAM proposes to down-weight nodes/classes with anomalous connectivity patterns in the loss function, mainly focusing on reweighting labeled nodes (except the class-wise temperature strategy).
 In comparison, our approach is a general data augmentation strategy that considers both labeled and unlabeled nodes, aimed at mitigating both ambivalent and distant message-passing in IGL.
 - **Performance**: Lastly, there are notable differences in the empirical performance of TAM and our work.
 As evidenced by Table 2 in our paper and Table 1 in TAM, X+GBA consistently outperforms X+TAM across all settings with a notable margin.
 For instance, with GCN and BAcc, the best results from GBA/TAM are 74.24/71.52 (Cora), 66.35/57.47 (CiteSeer), and 77.38/74.13 (PubMed).
 We have checked the random seed and other settings that may cause inconsistent evaluation and confirmed that the above results are comparable.

 ### Weakness #4: Ambivalent message-passing and homophily assumption

-We apologize for the confusion.
-We would like to make a brief reclarification here.
+We would like to make the following clarification.

-- **Regarding the issue of ambivalent message-passing and graph heterophily:** We respectfully direct your attention to our answer to question 2, as well as the Related Works section (GNNs with heterophilic/long-distance propagation) and relevant results presented in Appendix 2.4.
+- **Regarding the issue of ambivalent message-passing and graph heterophily:** While the ambivalent message-passing is conceptually similar to heterophilic links, we do not make the general assumption that the input graph is heterophilic (i.e., heterophilic edges prevail).
+We focus more on the influence of ``local heterophilly" and its interplay with class imbalance, as well as how to mitigate such issue with topological augmentation.
+More detailed explanations can be found in the Related Works section (GNNs with heterophilic/long-distance propagation) and relevant results presented in Appendix 2.4.
-- **Regarding the graph heterophily and homophily assumption:** We would like to note that as discussed in Section A.3, graph with high heterophily (i.e., heterophilic edges prevail) is beyond the scope of this work.
-Our approach GBA aims to address class imbalance bias caused by local heterophilic connections in graphs exhibiting low heterophily, i.e., we follow the homophily assumption in this work.
-Therefore, high-risk misclassified nodes that suffer local ambivalent message-passing are likely to be linked to their ground truth class, enabling GBA to execute candidate class selection.
-Please also refer to Figure 2 (Section 3.2 part) that illustrates this concept with an intuitive example.
+- **Regarding the graph heterophily and homophily assumption:** As discussed in Section A.3, graph with high heterophily is beyond the scope of this work.
+Our approach GBA aims to address class imbalance bias caused by local heterophilic connections in graphs exhibiting low heterophily, i.e., we follow the homophily assumption in this work, thus our proposed GBA still works well with GNNs designed for graphs with homogeneity.
+Please also refer to Figure 2 (Section 3.2) that illustrates this concept with an intuitive example.

 ### Weakness #5: Unsteady results?

- Sorry for the confusion and we wish to clarify that the imbalanced semi-supervised learning setting we adopted in our study has been widely used in prior literature [1, 2, 3].
-Therefore, we deemed it appropriate to adhere to their settings and evaluation procedures to ensure a fair comparison.
+We wish to clarify that the imbalanced semi-supervised learning setting we adopted in our study has been widely used in prior literature [1, 2, 3].
+Therefore, we deemed it appropriate to adhere to the same settings and evaluation procedures to ensure a fair comparison.

 Furthermore, we emphasize that to mitigate the impact of randomness and produce reliable results, we performed five independent runs for all experiments.
 Each run consisted of the entire data filtering, model initialization, and training phases.
 Notably, we randomly selected the labeled nodes of minority classes in each run to ensure that any enhancements attributed to the GBA were not due to a selective choice of node combinations or chance events.